 The Deveron may not be ranked as premier league but on it's day it can play in the top class game.
-With a reputation for big salmon, Mrs 'Tiny' Morrison caught the biggest salmon taken on the fly on the Deveron, 61lbs, the river needs to be taken seriously.
+With a reputation for big salmon this river needs to be taken seriously.
+Mrs 'Tiny' Morrison caught the biggest salmon taken in the UK with the fly on the Deveron, 61lbs.

-One November up in the Cabrach where the river is little more than a burn I counted, among many, at least a dozen spectacular spawning fish.
+On the subject of big fish one November up in the Cabrach where the river is little more than a burn I counted, among many other fish, at least a dozen spectacular spawning salmon.
 They were so big they wallowed in the small pools and shallow runs their backs well clear of the water as they forged upstream.
-My estimate of their size was in the high 20s into the 30lb plus range, most impressive fish.
+My estimate of their size was in the high 20s into the 30lb plus range, a most impressive sight.

 My favourite beats are in the middle reaches of the river below Huntly where some of the most attractive and interesting water can be found.
-Not too far from the sea that with a spate the fish can be in the middle beats with long tailed sea lice still attached.
+The beats are not so far from the sea that, with a spate, the fish can be in the middle beats with long tailed sea lice still attached.

 One cold March day about 1pm on Lower Heron with the water temperature just below 46C I perceived a subtle change in the weather.
 The temperature rose a smidgen, the air felt different.
 I had been trawling a big tube on a fast sink line to no avail.
 I changed tactics.

-Above Marnoch there is Boat of Turtory, Ardmeallie and Glennie.
-I have had some great times on Boat, salmon, great trout and once just watching a pair of otter cubs having a rumble, tumbling down the bank into the the Boat Pool then dashing back up the bank to do it all again.
-It ruined the fishing but I wouldn't have missed it for anything.
+Above Marnoch Bridge there are Boat of Turtory, Ardmeallie and Glennie beats.
+I have had some great times on Boat, some salmon, great trout and once I just watched a pair of otter cubs having a rumble, tumbling down the bank into the the Boat Pool then dashing back up the bank to do it all over again.
+It ruined the fishing but I wouldn't have missed it for a fish.

 Above the bridge at Rothiemay is Avochie, an extensive fishery which includes the junction pool where the Isla joins the Deveron.
 You can fish the Isla on the Huntly Town ticket, the trout on the Isla are excellent with a 10lb fish recorded to a dry fly.
-I had a red letter day with half a dozen ballistic brownies of a pound and a half to 2 lbs on dry Greenwell, unforgertable.
+I had a red letter day with half a dozen ballistic brownies of a 1.5 to 2 lbs on a dry Greenwell, unforgertable.

-Further up there is Coniecleugh, the Castle Beat and the Huntly Town water which includes fishing on the Bogie.
+Further up there is Coniecleugh, the Castle Beat and the Huntly Town water which includes fishing on the Bogie and Isla.